Hamng/hamnguyen-sources/README.md

 # hamng-sources
 Ham Nguyen's collection of miscellaneous stand-alone programs.
-Most came from interview questions.
+Most came from interview questions and/or HackerRank.